Oru CBI Diary Kurippu: Plot

-Omana’s body is found on the grounds behind her house.
+Omana's body is found on the grounds behind her house.
 It seems that she committed suicide by flinging herself from the roof of the house onto the stone pavement below.
-The case is being investigated by SP Prabhakara Varma IPS who is an honest police officer.
+The case is being investigated by SP Prabhakara Varma who is an honest police officer.
 He is assisted by Circle Inspector Alex.
-The cops interrogates Omana's husband Sunny, her father-in-law Ouseppachan, a local businessman, Ouseppachan's best friend Narayan, household servants and neighbours.
-Sunny admits to arguing with Omana previous night and pushing her onto their bed before leaving to drink, but swears he never hit her.
+The cops interrogate Omana's husband Sunny, her father-in-law Ouseppachan, a local businessman, Ouseppachan's best friend Narayan, household servants, and neighbours.
+Sunny admits to arguing with Omana the previous night and pushing her onto their bed before leaving to drink but swears he never hit her.
 He also tells Varma that Omana had attempted suicide before.
 Ouseppachan claims that he came home from a business trip that night, dropped off by his driver, Vasu, only to find himself locked out of the house.
 He decided to go around the back to where the cook's quarters were located when he stumbled upon Omana's body.
-Dissatisfied with inconsistent testimonies from several suspects, Police suspects foul play.
+Dissatisfied with inconsistent testimonies from several suspects, the police suspect foul play.
 However, the Regional Medical Officer reports that Omana died from head trauma at 8:00 P.M.

-Omana's cousin Chacko, a constable, notices Ouseppachan commending one of the servants for something suspicious.
+Omana's cousin, Chacko, a constable, notices Ouseppachan commending one of the servants for something suspicious.
 He also finds the autopsy report suspicious and tells higher officials Varma and Alex why he has doubts about its accuracy.
 He informs them that it rained severely until 9:30 P.M.
 Omana allegedly committed suicide, and if she had died at 8:00 P.M., her corpse would have been wet, and the blood from her injury would have been mixed in with the rainwater.
 Alex, who is taking bribes from Ouseppachan, warns Ouseppachan to do what he can to get Varma and Chacko off the case.
 Sensing that Varma will cause him trouble, Ouseppachan implores his best friend, Narayanan, to call his politician friends to have Varma transferred off the case.
-They also managed to take Omana's cousin, Chacko off the case as well.
+They also manage to take Omana's cousin, Chacko, off the case as well.
 Varma gets posted as the rural SP, whereas Chacko gets transferred to the traffic police.
-A new cop named DYSP Devadas takes over the case, who is also being bribed by Ouseppachan, intimidates Omana's grieving family and any witnesses that may implicate Ouseppachan or Sunny.
+A new cop named DYSP Devadas, who is also being bribed by Ouseppachan, takes over the case.
+He intimidates Omana's grieving family and any witnesses that may implicate Ouseppachan or Sunny.
 He quickly concludes the investigation by stating that Omana committed suicide.